 Inspection of the ballot layout, however, revealed this was not likely to have caused the phantom votes.
 The ovals that voters fill in are placed along the left edge of each column on the ballot, where the optical scanners are programmed to look for them.
 Any bleed-through from ovals on the other side would show up along the right edge.
 A very heavy write-in vote might bleed through to the left edge of a column on the other side but on this particular ballot the opposite side contained another yes-no referendum.
 No write-ins there.

-Another possibility was suggested by the manufacturer’s representative, who told Stoughton City Clerk Lana Kropf that the 16 votes were likely a result of ballots being sent through the voting machine while the ink was still wet.
+The manufacturer’s representative had a different explanation.
+He told Stoughton City Clerk Lana Kropf that the 16 votes were likely the result of ballots being sent through the voting machine while the ink was still wet.
 This, he said, could have caused the wheels that feed the ballot through the optical scanner to transfer ink from a real vote to another area on the ballot.

 Working with that hardly-reassuring suggestion, Kropf and I, working with another volunteer from the WGN Election Integrity Action Team, examined every ballot cast in that precinct, looking for evidence for either explanation.
 Could we find 16 ballots on which front-side votes had bled through to the area where the misprogrammed machines were looking for votes?
 Or could we find 16 ballots with evidence of wet ink from a real vote being picked up and redeposited into that area?